THE GALAPAGOS FINCH

 Can be seen on: Floreana

-The Medium Tree Finch can only be found in the Scalesia forests of Floreana Highlands, and is on the critically endangered list due to the impact of the Philornis Downsi parasitic fly.
+The Galapagos Medium Tree Finch can only be found in the Scalesia forests of Floreana Highlands and is on the IUCN Red List critically endangered list due to the impact of the Philornis Downsi parasitic fly.
 The fly’s larvae feed on the finch nestlings to such an extent that scientific studies suggest only 6% of active nests are able to produce fledglings.
-The Medium Tree Finch has a curved, gripping beak that helps the greyish-brown and yellow bird feed on insects, seeds, and nectar.
+The Galapagos Medium Tree Finch has a curved, gripping beak that helps the greyish-brown and yellow birds feed on insects, seeds, and nectar.

 Conservation Status: Vulnerable